ejach/DockerExample/README.md

 ```bash
 docker run dockerexample
 ```
-- You should be met with output that says: `Hello, World!!`
+- You should be met with output that says: `Hello, World!`